seantauber/seantauber/README.md

 - [multica-ai/andrej-karpathy-skills](https://github.com/multica-ai/andrej-karpathy-skills) - A single CLAUDE.md file to improve Claude Code behavior, derived from Andrej Karpathy's observations on LLM coding pitfalls.
 - [rohitg00/agentmemory](https://github.com/rohitg00/agentmemory) - #1 Persistent memory for AI coding agents based on real-world benchmarks.
 - [bytedance/deer-flow](https://github.com/bytedance/deer-flow) - An open-source long-horizon SuperAgent harness that researches, codes, and creates.
 With the help of sandboxes, memories, tools, skills, subagents, and message gateway, it handles different levels of tasks that could take minutes to hours.
-- [contains-studio/agents](https://github.com/contains-studio/agents) - sharing current agents in use
+- [contains-studio/agents](https://github.com/contains-studio/agents) - Sharing current agents in use
 - [nanocoai/nanoclaw](https://github.com/nanocoai/nanoclaw) - A lightweight alternative to OpenClaw that runs in containers for security.
 Connects to WhatsApp, Telegram, Slack, Discord, Gmail, and other messaging apps, has memory, scheduled jobs, and runs directly on Anthropic's Agents SDK.
 - [Ido-Levi/Hephaestus](https://github.com/Ido-Levi/Hephaestus) - Semi-Structured Agentic Framework.
 Workflows build themselves as agents discover what needs to be done, not what you predicted upfront.
 - [wshobson/agents](https://github.com/wshobson/agents) - Multi-harness agentic plugin marketplace for Claude Code, Codex CLI, Cursor, OpenCode, GitHub Copilot, and Gemini CLI.